Did you know?

 Early on a winter’s morning in the Karoo or Kalahari, or even in the late afternoon, you may be lucky enough to encounter a bat-eared fox.

 They are unmistakable, with their outsized Mickey Mouse ears, robber masks and fluffy tails.

-Usually travelling in little groups of 2 or 3, trotting on neat black legs, these nocturnal animals use their massive dish-antennae ears to locate the faint stirrings in the earth that might indicate juicy beetle larvae.
+Usually travelling in little groups of two or three trotting on neat black legs, these nocturnal animals use their massive dish-antennae ears to locate the faint stirrings in the earth that might indicate juicy beetle larvae.

-Like aardwolves, also members of the Shy 5 (which also includes the meerkat, the aardvark and the porcupine), these strange foxes mostly eat insects.
+Like aardwolves, also members of the Shy Five (which also includes the meerkat, the aardvark and the porcupine), these strange foxes mostly eat insects.